How do magnetic storms affect the heart?: Russian scientists share new data

 Lilia Poskotinova, Head of the Laboratory of Biorhythmology of the Russian Academy of Sciences (FRC IAS)

 The studies were conducted at the Rotkovets geobiosphere station in the Arkhangelsk region, where the Klimovskaya geomagnetic observatory is located.
 Scientists analyzed minute fluctuations in the magnetic field and their relationship to fluctuations in heart rate.
-It turned out that in healthy people, the baroreflex is synchronized with geomagnetic changes, mitigating their influence, while in hypertensive patients this mechanism works worse, which increases the risk of pressure surges.
+It turned out that in healthy people, the baroreflex synchronizes with geomagnetic changes, mitigating their influence, while in hypertensive patients this mechanism works worse, which increases the risk of pressure surges.

 Lilia Poskotinova, Head of the Laboratory of Biorhythmology of the Russian Academy of Sciences (FRC IAS)